Utah’s Podium raises $60 million from IVP, GV and others for its review management service

 Founded in 2014, Podium has grown from five employees at the beginning of 2015 to more than 300 today, according to CEO and cofounder Eric Rea.
 Rea got the inspiration for Podium after watching his father, who owned a tire shop in Canada, struggle to incorporate the tech tools needed to manage the number of online reviews coming from different sources, including Yelp, Facebook, and Google.

-Rea said the average Podium customer typically pays from $299 to over $500 per month.
+Rea said Podium customers typically pay from $299 to over $500 per month.
 Podium charges companies based on the number of physical locations they have, so Rea said some enterprise customers pay hundreds of thousands of dollars per year.
 Podium currently counts over 20,000 businesses as customers.

 Podium’s bread and butter is its reviews product, which allows businesses to send customers a text inviting them to write a review and helps companies spot trends in online reviews and see how their reviews compare to those of competitors.
 Podium also has a messaging platform that allows companies to respond to email, Facebook, Google, and Webchat messages from a single page.
 Podium’s products integrate with Salesforce and Square, among other platforms, making it easier to track customers through the entire review process.